deniseyu/papercall-rating-wrapper/README.md

   give people the credentials if they need to swap between Admin and Reviewer
 * Discard threshold and cut-off point should be configurable eventually
 * Set up Heroku Redis backups for every 1h during Feb 20-27

+#### Stuff I should probably do later

+* Change Redis data model from string to hash for proposals and reviews
+* Memoize expensive Redis queries